EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 source devel/setup.bash
 rosrun featurization vision.py
 ```
-7. A new window will appear with
+7. A new window will appear with an image feed that show a black contour line drawn on the object of interest and the centroid point of the object of interest as a black dot.
+The live feed of the Cartesian Coordinates in 2D of the centroid point can be seen in terminal.
 ## Autonomous Movement Node
 #### What does this node do?
 The node is responsible for automation of PSM1 movement to the object of interest, pick up the object of interest, and place it in another location using direct Cartesian Coordinates in 3D inputs.